Financial Relief Programs for Members

 - Paying off the loan on or before December 31, 2022 will result in loan forgiveness of up to $10,000, or 25 per cent of the original amount.

 Eligibility is based on criteria established by the Government of Canada.
-To qualify for this program, businesses must be registered in Canada and will need to show that between $20,000 and $1.5 million was paid in total payroll in 2019 for example.
-For complete eligibility information, .
+To qualify, businesses must be registered in Canada and will need to show that between $20,000 and $1.5 million was paid in total payroll in 2019, and as of June 26, 2020, applicants without at least $20,000 in payroll in 2019 will have to demonstrate having eligible non-deferrable expenses between Cdn.$40,000 and Cdn.$1,500,000 in 2020.
+For complete eligibility information, visit the federal government's website.

 Canada Revenue Agency Direct Deposit